-In the United States, licensing and certification for dog professionals vary by state, and county.
+In the United States, licensing and certification for dog professionals vary by state and county.
 Some places offer licensing and certification.
 Others don’t.
-No matter whether there is a professional standard in your state or county, there will most likely be qualified, skilled dog professionals.
+Whether there is a professional standard in your state or county, there will most likely be qualified, skilled dog professionals.

 Counties that do register dog professionals simply issue licenses to do business.

-As of the writing of this book, there are no prerequisites to apply for a license as a dog professional in most licensing counties in the United States.
-So at this point, a license for a dog professional holds really no meaning at all, in most parts of the United States.
+As of the writing of this article, there are no prerequisites to apply for a license as a dog professional in most licensing counties in the United States.
+So, at this point, a professional dog training license holds no meaning in most parts of the country.

-This can change in the future but for now there is a big difference from many other professions where licensing requires training and certification holds meaning.
+This can change in the future, but for now, this is a big difference from many other professions where licensing requires training, and certification holds meaning.

 You might have seen “certified dog trainer” ads and business cards.
 Just as there are no standards for licensing dog professionals in the U.S., there are also no standards for certifications.
-Yes, you read this correctly, there is no national or state standard for dog trainer or dog behaviorist certifications in the United States.
+Yes, you read this correctly.
+There is no national or state standard for dog trainer certifications anywhere in the United States.

-Unfortunately many dog trainer schools (including the largest and best well-known) have a dominantly theoretical curriculum with hardly any hands-on training.
-Anyone who thinks they can learn how to be a great dog trainer or behaviorist in a class room alone is kidding themselves.
+Unfortunately, many dog trainer schools (including the largest and best well-known) have a predominantly theoretical curriculum with hardly any hands-on experience.
+Anyone who thinks they can learn how to be a great dog trainer in a classroom alone is kidding themselves.

 To become great when working with animals means to keep learning, keep an open mind, never be tied down by any random, people-invented method, and never advocate or follow a one-size-fits-all approach.

-While there are many similarities and consistencies among all dogs, regardless of breed, there are big differences between individual dogs.
+While there are many similarities and consistencies among all dogs, there are significant differences between individual dogs and many breeds.
 For example: If a dog is not food motivated, trying to train it to sit down with a treat won’t work.
-That doesn’t mean, there is anything wrong with the dog.
-It means trying to bribe it with food, is the wrong approach for training.
+That doesn’t mean there is anything wrong with the dog.
+Trying to bribe it with food is the wrong approach for training.

-However, if that’s all a trainer knows, then he/she might use the excuse that the dog is not trainable.
+However, if that’s all a trainer knows, they might use the excuse that the dog is not trainable.
 This is nonsense.
 Every dog is trainable—regardless of age or breed!
 Yes, every dog is trainable, regardless of age or breed.
 You just need to be realistic in your goals.

-If you have a little pug and would like it to become a police dog, it's probably not going to work.
-That breed is not physically capable of doing the things required in that line of work and last time I checked, the police weren’t using pugs.
-But it can certainly learn to sit, come, stay or lie down on command or fetch the newspaper from the driveway in the morning.
+If you have a little pug and would like it to become a police dog, that’s probably not going to work.
+That breed is not physically capable of doing the things required in that line of work, and last time I checked, the police weren’t using pugs.
+But it can certainly learn to sit, come, stay, lie down on command or fetch the newspaper from the driveway in the morning.